 its own interests.
 Through the voices of military personnel on the ground and classified memos and documentation,

-within an international defence industry, outside of the direct control of the New Zealand state they purport to serve.
+international defence industry, outside of the direct control of the New Zealand state they purport to serve.

 In the theory, the War Machine subordinates static, rooted interests to its own nomadic interest at a structural level,

 by crossing social and political boundaries it implicitly challenges their validity; in Hager's book, he illustrates how